Sonia2016/DataVisualizationProject3/README.md

 According too much work and not understandable data in this webpage we decided to determine our work by our preference.
 We want to work just 4 studies (related to Melanoma: one of us has family history about this disease) and we decided to partition our work in parallel.

-- [ ] Complete the data obtaining from the webpage - Jeff
+- [X] Complete the data obtaining from the webpage - Jeff
-- [ ] Working on how to visualize the data related to the each study (which/how) - Maede
+- [X] Working on how to visualize the data related to the each study (which/how) - Maede
-- [ ] Find the criteria for visualizing the gene interaction and network of them - Sonia
+- [X] Find the criteria for visualizing the gene interaction and network of them - Sonia

 ##### Next meeting Monday 28th 4:30pm

+### Forth Meeting - November 28th
+We discussed according to how to represent the gene interaction.
+With discussion with Dr. Dang we figured out we shouldn't wory about the gene networks.
+We should just work on the study and related gene in those studies.

+- [X] Wokring on the data - Jeff
+- [X] Working on parallel cordinate for each study - Maede
+- [X] Working on the basic template to understand how to work on that and also work with the gene data - Sonia

+##### Next meeting Monday 30th 4:30pm

+### Fifth Meeting - November 30th
+We talked and prepared the first draft of our visualization and made decision to work on which data/categories/studies.

+- [ ] Finalize the data in webservice - Jeff
+- [ ] Working on parallel cordinate for each study - Maede
+- [ ] Working with gene detail/ location of the gene/ statistics of the special gene on four studies- Sonia

 ###### Action List
 - Sonia